doomspork/luagents/README.md

 # Use Ollama instead
 agent = Luagents.Agent.new(
-  llm: Luagents.LLM.new(provider: :ollama, model: "llama3.2")
+  llm: Luagents.LLM.new(provider: :ollama, model: "mistral") )
-)

 # Run a task